rickypatel38/GreatSage/README.md

 # README #

 ### What Is GreatSage?
 The purpose of GreatSage is to provide an automated greenhouse monitoring system.
 The sensors in this project are utilized in order to provide insight into the conditions of the plant growing environment.
-Outside weather conditions data is retrieved from the NOAA API service.
-Overtime a correaltion between environmental conditions within the greenhouse and the weather outside can be made.
-This correlation should in theory provide a "predictive analytics" for the user to be able to predict conditions inside the greenhouse based on future forecast.
-It should also provide insight into the amount of energy expenditure that may occur, based on the upcoming weather, in order to maintain ideal growing conditions within the greenhouse.
+The sensors will also provide insight in to the pH, electric conductivity, humidity and liquid temperature of the environment.
+The power for this equipment will be controlled via a "web-power switch" so that the user can control the greenhouse equipment remotely at any given time.
 The sensors in this system should provide enough data in order to calculate information such as the Vapor Pressure Deficit (VPD) in the growing environment.
-The sensors will also provide insight in to the pH, EC, and liquid temperature of the grow solution.
-The power for this equipment will be controlled via a "web-power switch" so that the user can control the greenhouse equipment remotely at any given time.

 ### Future Updates
-Future goals for this project includes developing a system which will control the water pumps, chemical injections into the water.
-A CO2 sensor will also be added to this project in order to monitor CO2 levels in the greenhouse for plant photosynthesis and should allow for stomal opening calculations to occur.

 ### Data Points
 * EC (Electric Conductivity)
 * Ambient Humidity
-* Ambient Temperature
 * Liquid Temperature
 * pH
-* PAR (Photo Active Radiation)

-* Adding OpenWeather API funcitonality in order to have redunancy for when NOAA API is down.
-        * Weather Conditions Description
-        * Feels Like
-        * Humidity
-        * Pressure
-        * Temperature
-        * Temperature Max
-        * Temperature Min
-        * Wind Direction (Degrees)
-        * Wind Speed
-        * Cloud Coverage
-        * Datetime

-* Local weather conditions utilizing NOAA SDK: (National Ocean and Atmospheric Administration)
-    * temperature
-    * dewpoint
-    * windDirection
-    * windSpeed
-    * windGust
-    * barometricPressure
-    * seaLevelPressure
-    * visibility
-    * max temp in past 24hrs
-    * min temp in past 24hrs
-    * relativeHumidity
-    * windChill
-    * heatIndex
-    * cloudLayer

 ### Hardware / Sensors ###
 Read up on how the sensors work from the links below.
 Both pH and EC sensors are converted from EZO pins to USB data there is a github link on the atlas scientific website.